 With two large meeting rooms and a vast lobby, there are plenty of places to work and gather.
 And since working should be fun too, so there is also a couple of karaoke rooms where you can sing your heart out.

 9. The Candlemaker – Cannon Street

-If you living in within a 5 minute walk of a station then you may be the type of person which is all location, location location.
+If you are living within a 5 minute walk of a station then you may be the type of person which is all about location, location, location.
 If that’s the case, or as like me you live on the train line into Cannon Street, then this extravagantly laid out bar, complete with large booths will be for you.
 Literally, a stone’s throw from Cannon Street station it’s perfectly located to access the rest of the city at will.

 I like to sit in the corner booth in the front so I can watch the busy street while feeling like I have my own office when hosting meetings.
 The comfy and stylish sofas along with oversized anglepoise lamps would even make a perfect reception area.
 The food isn’t exquisite but is certainly hearty and the staff are always very welcoming having booked a space for me with good power access and in my booth when possible.

 10. Smiths of Smithfield – Farringdon